 If you can’t log in to your WordPress admin page, disabling your plugins is one option to resolve this issue.
 But if you can’t access your admin page, how do you turn off plugins?

 The answer is to use an FTP to connect to your website files.

-Disable WordPress plugins via FTP quick guide
+Disable a WordPress plugin via FTP quick how-to guide.

-Step four – Open the WP-content folder.
+- Open the public_html folder.

-Now all your WordPress plugins are disabled.
+- All your plugins are disabled.

 Let’s do that step by step.

 - Step One – Download And Install An FTP Client